Shifumy/merge-and-confilts/README.md

 # merge-and-confilts

-Get along with merge and conflicts with Git and GitHub.
+Get along with merge and conflicts for Git and GitHub.